oqc/qdf/qmf.md

 ## Language codes

-Language indentification tags are used as value of the `language` key, and as value of the section headers.
+Language indentification tags are used as value of the `language` property, and as value of the section headers.
 The possible values are specified in [BCP74/RFC5646](http://tools.ietf.org/html/rfc5646).
-We prefer the shortest language code that does properly covers the text at hand.
+The shortest language code that does properly covers the text at hand is preferred.

 ## Overview of keywords

-We use the [dc metadata element set](http://dublincore.org/documents/dces) vocabulary, narrowing it down to our purpose.
+We use the [dc metadata element set](http://dublincore.org/documents/dces) vocabulary, narrowed down and possibly slightly extended to our purpose.
 All terms may be either omitted, occure once, or contain a list of values.

 #### title

-The title of the text it describes.
+The title of the document it describes.
 May quite likely be localized.

 #### creator